 How do you usually organise all of your electronics, cables, those fiddly bits that take you ages to dig out at security?
 Stuff them in like the rest of us?
 Well, if you want to organise your packing then get yourself a stash of ziplock bags.
 Phone charger, camera charger, adaptors, headphones – take extra plastic bags (the same ones you’d use for hand luggage liquids) and use them to store electrical items, things for the journey home (house keys, parking ticket and car keys), medication and other loose accessories.
-And if you do love a gadget, then you should check out our top travel gadgets for 2016.
+And if you do love a gadget, then you should check out our top travel accessories.

 How to pack make-up:

 To prevent your pressed powder or eye shadow from cracking during your travels, place a flat cotton wool pad in between the pressed powder and the lid.